-Now it's time to open the doors, bring in more voices, and show our leaders that ALL of us are paying attention.
+Now it's time to open the doors (virtually, of course!), bring in more voices, and show our leaders that ALL of us are paying attention.

 Today, we're asking our volunteers, members, and their families to join our Recess Regulars.
 Click here to become a Recess Regular!

 - Be charged with organizing virtual meetings with Congressional offices and their staff during each recess.

 - Join a growing team of volunteers who will organize virtual meetings with members of Congress during their monthly recesses back here in Maine.

 - Be part of team conference calls and email exchanges designed to keep you up to speed on the issue of the moment, why it concerns Mainers 50+, how it impacts older Mainers and their families, and what we're asking members of Congress to do about it.
 Our goal is to make sure you have what you need to communicate clearly and effectively at each meeting.

 - Follow up with AARP Maine staff after the Congressional meeting to summarize the meeting and any responses from the member of Congress or their staff.